Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-release-notes.md

 ### Android Identity 1.2.0

+- Added support for the optional `AdobeCallbackWithError` callback that is available in Android Core version 1.5.0 on the following APIs:

+  - `appendVisitorInfoForURL`
+  - `getUrlVariables`
+  - `getIdentifiers`
+  - `getExperienceCloudId`

-- Added support for the optional `AdobeCallbackWithError` available in Android Core 1.5.0 on the following APIs: `appendVisitorInfoForURL`, `getUrlVariables`, `getIdentifiers`, `getExperienceCloudId`.
-When the AdobeCallbackWithError is used, a default 500ms timeout is enforced when retrieving the Mobile SDK values; an AdobeError is returned if the operation times out or is not successful.
+  When the `AdobeCallbackWithError` is used, and you are retrieving the Mobile SDK values, the timeout value is 500ms; if the operation times out or is not successful, an `AdobeError` is returned.

 Released with sdk-core version 1.5.0.